pridkett/patrick.wagstrom.net/content/post/2002-11-06-stoppingspamwithpostfix.markdown.md

            reject_unauth_destination,
            check_sender_access hash:/etc/postfix/sender_access

 The first line allows the system to perform some automagic header checking on the message.
 The second line disables the VRFY command in the daemon so spammers can't glean addresses from it.
 The third just adds a string that says "NO UCE" on the hello banner.
 There have been laws passed around that say if you have that they can't send spam.
 Of course no one probably listens.
 The final one denies access to users when they execute the "MAIL FROM" command if they are bad.

-So here is the contents of my /etc/postfix/header_checks:
+So here is the contents of my <span class="command">/etc/postfix/header_checks</span>:

     # Disallow sender-specified routing.
 This is a must if you relay mail
     #for other domains.